Optimal Algorithms for Geometric Centers and Depth: The Tukey ball and center ball as implicit s

 Let $h$ be a hyperplane.
 Suppose the open halfspace $h^-$ below $h$ contains $k$ points of $\PS$.
 In the dual, a vertical ray $\ray_h$ shooting upwards from the point $\Dual{h}$ intersects $k$ hyperplanes of $\Dual{\PS}$.
 When a hyperplane $h$ intersects $\Ball$ in its interior, then $\Ball \cap h^- \neq \varnothing$ and $\Ball \not\subseteq h^-$.
 In the dual, $\Dual{\Ball}$ contains the point $\Dual{h}$, and the upward ray $\ray_h$ intersects the boundary of $\Dual{\Ball}$ once.
 Alternatively, if $\Ball \subseteq h^-$, then in the dual the upward ray $\ray_h$ intersecting the boundary of $\Dual{\Ball}$ twice (once each at the top and bottom branch).
 As such, if $h^-$ is an open halfspace containing $k$ points of $\PS$ below it and does not intersect $\Ball$, then the upward ray $\ray_h$ does not intersect the boundary of $\Dual{\Ball}$.
 Hence, $\ray_h$ must lie entirely above the top branch of $\Dual{\Ball}$.
 See \figref{tukey:ball}.

 Summarizing the above discussion, the problem of computing the Tukey ball is equivalent to the following.

 \begin{problem} \problab{dual:tukey} Let $\PS \subset \R^d$ be a set of $n$ points in general position.
-The goal is to compute the ball $\Ball$ of smallest radius such that: \begin{compactenumI} \item for each vertex of the $k$-top level $\TY{k}{\Dual{\PS}}$, the vertical upward ray intersects $\Dual{\Ball}$, and \item for each vertex of the $k$-bottom level $\BY{k}{\Dual{\PS}}$, the vertical downward ray intersects $\Dual{\Ball}$. \end{compactenumI} \end{problem}
+The goal is to compute the ball $\Ball$, of smallest radius, such that (recalling \defref{top:bottom:lvls}): \begin{compactenumI} \item each point of the top $k$-level $\TY{k}{\Dual{\PS}}$, the vertical upward ray intersects $\Dual{\Ball}$, and \item each point of the bottom $k$-level $\BY{k}{\Dual{\PS}}$, the vertical downward ray intersects $\Dual{\Ball}$. \end{compactenumI} \end{problem}

 \begin{lemma} \lemlab{tukey:ball} Let $\PS \subset \R^d$ be a set of $n$ points in general position and $k \leq n$ a parameter.
-The Tukey ball can be computed in $O(n^{d-1} \log n)$ expected time. \end{lemma} \begin{proof} The proof uses \lemref{chan:implicit} to solve the dual problem (this problem is \LP{}-type with constant combinatorial dimension, where the constant depends on $d$).
-The input consists of a simplex $\Cell$.
-A given input can be decomposed using cuttings, as in the algorithms for \thmref{discrete:yolk} and \thmref{cont:yolk}.
+The Tukey ball can be computed in $O(n^{d-1} \log n)$ expected time. \end{lemma} \begin{proof} The proof uses \thmref{l:p:implicit} to solve the dual problem (this problem is \LP{}-type with constant combinatorial dimension, where the constant depends on $d$).
+The input consists of a simplex $\Cell$, the set of hyperplanes $H = \Dual{\PS} \cap \Cell$ intersecting $\Cell$, and the number of hyperplanes lying above and below $\Cell$.
+A given input can be decomposed using cuttings, as in the algorithms for \thmref{discrete:yolk}, and \thmref{cont:yolk}.

 We sketch the decision procedure.
-Let $H = \Dual{\PS} \cap \Cell$.
 Given a candidate ball $\Ball$, we want to decide if $\Dual{\Ball}$ violates any constraints induced by $H$.
-Equivalently, $\Dual{\Ball}$ is an invalid solution if either condition holds: \begin{enumerate*}[label=(\roman*)] \item there is a element of $\TY{k}{\Dual{\PS}}$ which is above the top branch of $\Dual{\Ball}$, or \item there is a element of $\BY{k}{\Dual{\PS}}$ which is below the bottom branch of $\Dual{\Ball}$. \end{enumerate*} As such, a straight-forward modification of the decision procedure described in \secref{discrete:yolk:dec} yields a decider in $O(\cardin{H}^{d-1} \log \cardin{H})$ expected time. \end{proof}
+Equivalently, $\Dual{\Ball}$ is an invalid solution if either condition holds: \begin{enumerate*}[label=(\roman*)] \item there is a element of $\TY{k}{\Dual{\PS}}$ which is above the top branch of $\Dual{\Ball}$, or \item there is a element of $\BY{k}{\Dual{\PS}}$ which is below the bottom branch of $\Dual{\Ball}$. \end{enumerate*} As such, a straightforward modification of the decision procedure described in \lemref{e:y:d} yields a decider in $O(\cardin{H}^{d-1} \log \cardin{H})$ expected time. \end{proof}